tusmanakhter/LanguageDetection/README.md

 `ngrams = ["Unigram", "Bigram", "Trigram"]`

-Adding another n-gram to this list will allow the program to train and test using that value of n it, however when adding an n-gram to this list, the previous ones must also be in the list, in order.
+Adding another n-gram to this list will allow the program to train and test using that value of n, however when adding an n-gram to this list, the previous ones must also be in the list, in order.

 In addition to test with the 3 original languages use the program in folder **_Ngrams_** and to experiment with the